Cherreads

 Morizuki: "Its color?
 But… I don't even know how to use it yet."

 Yōtsuki: "Just imagine that you need the strength of your soul.
-It'll be hard to control right now, but try tightening your hand and directing the energy into it."
+It will be difficult to control right now, but try tightening your hand and directing the energy into it."

 Morizuki: "Thinking that I need the power of my soul…"